Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: Calculating the CMB power spectrum and BipoSH coefficients

-Analogous expressions can also be obtained for the polarization and the tensor perturbations\citep{Ma1995}.
+We can see that we can calculate both the $C_l$ and the BipoSH coefficients using the brightness fluctuation functions.
 However, if we use the expression for $\Delta_{Tl}$ from Sec.~\ref{photonbrightnessfunction}, then for calculating $C_l$ up to $l_\text{max}$, we need to solve $2\times l_\text{max}$ coupled differential equations for photons up to the present era, which will be highly time consuming.
 Therefore, Seljak and Zaldarriaga proposed a method in~\cite{Seljak1996, Zaldarriaga1998}, which analytically integrates the CMB perturbation terms.
 This is known as the line-of-sight integration method.
+We discuss the line of sight Integration in the next section.